the-tanstaafl/TansTimberbornModsUnity/Assets/ExtendedFloodgates/StaticFiles/ThunderstorePackage/README.md

 ## Disclaimer!

-This plugin is currently only supported in the **experimental** version of Timberborn.
+This plugin is tested for 0.2.8.1 version of Timberborn.
 See [Timberborn Modding](https://docs.google.com/spreadsheets/d/15juA0Fl6ZjbYmoNTg_vjMophBvtjMz8YNUI_KmNdtdg/edit?usp=sharing) for latest information what mods work with what version